borine/bluealsa-autoconfig/README.md

 See the [manual page](./bluealsa-agent.8.rst.in) for full details.

-Some practical example scripts are included in the [examples directory](./examples/examples.md)
+Some practical example command scripts are included in the [examples directory](./examples/examples.md)

 ## Installation